 Blue Cash Preferred® Card from American Express (American Express is a CardRatings advertiser) is one of the most popular cards with our readers because of the generous cash back for everyday purchases.
 In fact, it's popularity earned it a 2017 CardRatings.com Editor's Choice Award for Best Tiered Cash-Back Credit Card.

-Often 0 percent APR introductory offers are limited to one year or less, but Blue Cash Preferred® Card from American Express offers their 0 percent intro offer for a generous 12 months.
+Often 0 percent APR introductory offers are limited to less than a year, but Blue Cash Preferred® Card from American Express offers its 0 percent intro offer for a generous 12 months (13.99%-24.99% Variable after that).
 A long intro APR is great for cardholders that anticipate a major purchase, and could use a bit of extra time to pay it off.

 Blue Cash Preferred® has a $95 annual fee attached to the membership, but don’t let this deter you.
 Think of it this way: if you spend $1,585 at grocery stores annually, at 6 percent cash back you've already covered the annual fee (6 percent x $1,585 = $95.10)!
 If you’re an avid card user, the high rewards percentages allows you to quickly offset the annual fee, assuming you use your credit card for the categories honored by American Express like supermarkets and gas stations.